 If conservative options are unsuccessful at providing relief after weeks or months of treatment, Laser Spine Institute may be able to help.

-Our minimally invasive spine surgery addresses chronic back pain by treating many spine conditions.
-Our minimally invasive decompression and stabilization procedures allow for a quicker recovery^ without the muscle damage and disruption associated with traditional open back surgery.
+Our minimally invasive spine surgery treats a range of spine conditions that are so often the source of chronic back pain.
+Our minimally invasive decompression and stabilization procedures offer an outpatient procedure and a quicker recovery^ compared to traditional open neck or back surgery.

 As the leader in minimally invasive spine surgery, we have helped thousands of patients find the relief they deserve.
 If your life is being disrupted, it’s time to take back your life from chronic back pain.
 Contact Laser Spine Institute today to learn more.